LindaBetz/Network_Cannabis/README.md

 Code_Supplementary_Analysis.R provides code to reproduce findings and plots reported in the supplementary file.

-Weighted_adjacency_matrices.zip provides the weighted adjacency matrices containing the partial correlation coefficients for the Gaussian Graphical Models reported in the paper as .csv-files.
+Weighted_adjacency_matrix.zip provides the weighted adjacency matrix containing the coefficients for the Mixel Graphical Model reported in the paper as a .csv-file.

 Data required for the analysis is available at https://www.icpsr.umich.edu/icpsrweb/: